KeesCBakker/hubot-command-mapper/README.md

 };
 ```

-But what if you want to route all messages that are not handled by tools
-to a certain action?
+But what if you want to route all messages that are not handled by tools to a certain action?
 Use `map_default_alias`.
+You can provide regular expressions for messages that should be skipped.

 ```js
 // imagine you have the following commands: